Early Roman period (37 BC-70 AD)

 “A story is told about a donkey driver who came to Hillel the Elder.
 He said to him: ‘Rabbi, see how we are better off than you [Babylonians], for you are put to great trouble with all this travelling when you ascend from Babylon to Jerusalem, but I go forth from the entrance of my house and lodge in the entrance to Jerusalem’.
 He waited a bit and then said to him: ‘For how much would you rent me your donkey from here to Emmaus [מיאם, אמאום]?'

 He answered: ‘A denarius’.
 ‘How much to Lod?’
 He answered: ‘Two’.
 ‘How much to Caesarea?’
 He answered: ‘Three’.
 He said to him: ‘I see that, in so far as I increase the distance [to be travelled], you increase the price’.
 He answered: ‘Yes, price is according to distance’.
 He said to him: ‘And should not the reward for my own feet be [at least] the equivalent of a beast’s feet?’
 This is what Hillel used to maintain: ‘According to the painstaking, the reward’...”

 Avot de Rabbi Nathan B, A. Saladrini, trans., Leiden, 1975, see the original Hebrew text here

-This text shows that Emmaus was located halfway between Jerusalem and Lod (Lydda), at a significant distance from Jerusalem (about 30 km, 160 stadia).
+This text shows that Emmaus was located halfway between Jerusalem and Lod (Lydda), at a significant distance from Jerusalem (about 30 km, 19 miles, 160 stadia).
 The price of a journey to Emmaus was equal to the daily wages of a labourer (one denarius).